Atlantic Cape’s Natalie Devonish Overcomes Odds as Worthington Campus Dean

 Denovish has been honored by numerous organizations.
 Last year, she was recognized at the 5th Annual Black Girls Rock Jersey Style Awards.
 Other awards include the Vocational Service Award from the Rotary Club of New Jersey, Atlantic City Hometown Hero Award, Community Service Award from the Atlantic NAACP, A.C.
 Weekly and JayCees Top 40 Under 40 Award among other state and local honors.
 She is also a member of the Atlantic City chapter of the Delta Sigma Theta sorority.

-While Devonish said she doesn’t quite see herself as a role model yet, her life story, love for young people and determination to make their future brighter has other looking at the Worthington campus dean makes her one to many.
+While Devonish said she doesn’t quite see herself as a role model yet, her life story, love for young people and determination to make their future brighter as the Worthington campus dean makes her one to many.